 The major differences between the jobs held by local workers of Sutherland Shire and New South Wales were:

-- A larger percentage of local workers employed in the field of Retail Trade (14.2% compared to 9.5%)
+- A larger percentage of local workers employed in the field of Construction (13.4% compared to 8.9%)